ChrisGrant/FirstSquadron/blog/blog.md

 *An illustration of the physics body from the game.
 The red box indicates the visible area, and the region outside indicates the full size of the physics body.*

 The next step is to keep the hero fighter inside of the visible area.
 If it leaves the visible area then the user will be disoriented and not know how to tilt their device!
 We do this with another physics body created with an edge loop.
+We add a clear `SKSpriteNode` called `heroBox` with a size slightly smaller than the visible screen area.
+When setting the box's `physicsBody`, we use the `SKPhysicsBody bodyWithEdgeLoopFromRect`.
+This creates a rectangular loop which will mean the hero can not move outside of that area.
+To ensure this **only** effects the hero fighter and nothing else in the physics world, we set the physicsBody's `contactTestBitMask` to `heroFighterCategory`.

 	SKSpriteNode *heroBox = [SKSpriteNode spriteNodeWithColor:[SKColor clearColor] size:CGSizeMake(size.width - 5, size.height - 5)];
 	heroBox.physicsBody = [SKPhysicsBody bodyWithEdgeLoopFromRect:CGRectMake(-(size.width / 2), -(size.height / 2), size.width - 5, size.height - 5)];
 	heroBox.physicsBody.categoryBitMask = heroBoundingBoxCategory;
 	heroBox.physicsBody.contactTestBitMask = heroFighterCategory;
 	heroBox.position = CGPointMake(self.frame.size.width / 2, self.frame.size.height / 2);
 	[_fighterLayer addChild:heroBox];

 This will give us the "red box" shown in the illustration above.
-We make it clear so it is invisible, give it a physics body with an edge loop that is slightly smaller than the visible area, and then set the category and contact bitmasks so that the hero fighter won't be able to escape.

 ##### Adding the visual Layers